donejs/donejs/docs/features.md

 You can import that package in any format: CommonJS, AMD, or ES6 module format.

-##### Export in any format
+##### Convert to any format

-DoneJS supports exporting a module in any format: CommonJS, AMD, or ES6 module format, or script and link tags.
+DoneJS supports converting a module to any other format: CommonJS, AMD, or ES6 module format, or script and link tags.

-The advantage of this is that you can publish your module and anyone writing a JavaScript application can use it, regardless of which script loader they are using (or if they aren't using a script loader).
+The advantage is that you can publish your module to a wider audience of users.
+Anyone writing JavaScript can use your module, regardless of which script loader they are using (or if they aren't using a script loader).

 Just create an [export script](http://stealjs.com/docs/steal-tools.export.html) that points to the output formats you want, along with some options:
 ```js